This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you’re looking for things to do in Joshua Tree besides hike, do this drive.

 We only drove the Pinto Basin road to a little beyond the Cholla Garden.

 It’s quite a long drive and time was running short.
 We’re glad we made the call to turn around as it meant we experienced the extraordinary sunset at Key Views.

-The drive is worth doing and if you have time, I recommend going all the way to Cottonwood Springs which was used by the Cahuilla Indian for centuries.
+The drive is worth doing and if you have time, I recommend going all the way to the Cottonwood Spring Oasis, which was used by the Cahuilla Indian for centuries.

 The landscape changes quite dramatically along the way.

 You lose the Joshua Trees and rock outcroppings and instead have a wide open expanse with mountains as the background as the Mojave Desert begins to meet the Colorado Desert.

 Remember when Kalyra was attacked by a cactus in the Sonoran desert in Saguaro National Park?

 We returned to her foe, the jumping cholla.
 We hadn’t seen them since Tucson.